 As a person begins to ingest more Xanax and alcohol to reach the intoxication state where they feel good, the toxicity of Xanax in the bloodstream builds up to an extreme point.
 This is when a person is in danger of overdosing on Xanax and alcohol.

 There are various symptoms of Xanax and alcohol overdose.
 Some severe symptoms and symptoms are similar to the side effects of taking prescription Xanax.

 Some of the symptoms of a Xanax and alcohol overdose that are similar to the side effects of taking prescription Xanax are drowsiness, headaches, irritability, nausea, exhaustion or fatigue, difficulty concentrating on simple tasks, dry mouth, dizziness, and lightheadedness.

 Some of the more severe symptoms of a Xanax and alcohol overdose are extreme depression symptoms such as moodiness or suicidal thoughts or actions, difficulty speaking, memory loss or blacking out, unusual behavioral changes, difficulty breathing, hallucinations, paranoia, inability to balance, or loss of coordination, and general confusion.

-Any of these symptoms, whether symptoms of a side effect of taking Xanax or a severe symptom of a Xanax and alcohol overdose should be taken seriously.
+These symptoms, whether symptoms of a side effect of taking Xanax or a severe symptom of a Xanax and alcohol overdose, should be taken seriously.

-Why You Should Get Help Immediately If Addicted To Xanax And/Or Alcohol
+Why You Should Get Help Immediately if Addicted to Xanax or Alcohol

 Addiction is not a simple thing to overcome.
-Addictions are not only to the substance that you are abusing and addicted to, but they are physical, psychological, and social.
-Addiction affects your very biology, your neurology, and your entire world because it has a grip on your life and it will not let go easily.
+Addictions are not only to the substance you are abusing and addicted to but also physical, psychological, and social.
+In addition, addiction affects your very biology, your neurology, and your entire world because it has a grip on your life and will not let go easily.